megansam5/chelsea-dashboard/database/README.md

    DB_USER=<the-RDS-username>
    DB_PASSWORD=<the-RDS-password>
    ```
-2. Initialise and seed the database using:
+2. Initialise and the database using:
    ```bash
    bash create_db.sh
    ```
    This will initialise the database according to the schema.sql file.

-## 📁 Files

-- `schema.sql` defines the database schema and static data using SQL.
-- `create_db.sh` is used to create the tables in the database.